peterk/srt_equalizer/README.md

 ```

 ## Adjust Whisper subtitle lengths
-Is is also possible to work with the subtitle items with the following utility methods:
+Is is also possible to work with subtitle items produced from [Whisper](https://github.com/openai/whisper) with the following utility methods:

 ```python
 split_subtitle(sub: srt.Subtitle, target_chars: int=42, start_from_index: int=1) -> list[srt.Subtitle]: